hyejin-jeon-soc/framing_victims_SK/README.md

 ## Remarks

 The codes in this folder are still a work in progress.
 Feel free to suggest any modifications at any time.
+Since this research covers Korean Data, outcome presented in Korean.